Photo Source: CLP Group & SASAC

 South China Towing serves the global shipping industry with six state-of–the-art tugs in Hong Kong.
 With a wealth of knowledge and experience accumulated over the past 30 years, South China Towing prides itself in providing safe and reliable towage service in Hong Kong, one of the world’s most efficient ports.

-South China Towing is equipped with a fleet of 4,000 and 5,000 horsepower tugs and it is capable to handle the world's biggest ships, which surpass 20,000 TEU.
+South China Towing is equipped with a fleet of 4,000, 5,000 and 6,000 horsepower tugs and it is capable to handle the world’s biggest ships, FSRU, LNGC ships which surpass 20,000 TEU, or LOA 400 meters.

 Tug Fleet